johnsonAyo/NLP_science_chatbot/readme.md

 ## Deployment Options
 - Download the needed packages by running `pip install -r requirements.txt`
+- Train the model locally by running the `python brain.py`

 The application can be executed in two different ways: